SQDexe/sqdexe/README.md

 - 🐍 Python ( TKinter, Django )
 - 🔰  C# ( Unity )

-I love learning about langauges, animals and the beuty of the world 🌍
+I love learning about animals, langauges, and the beuty of the world 🌍

 🌟 Thank you - Dziękuję - Danke - ありがとう 🌟